 Amelia Pudoff is an Oakland native.
 She grew up studying ballet with Ron Guidi, eating Loard’s ice cream, and riding her bike around the Glenview neighborhood.

 While attending college in Santa Cruz she began her yoga practice.
-Amelia did a 200 hour teacher training course with Yoga to the People in 2011 and then study prenatal and postpartum yoga at Yoga Garden, both located in San Francisco.
-She is currently studying with Donald Moyer at The Yoga Room in Berkeley, CA, pursuing her 500 hour certification.
+Amelia did a 200 hour teacher training course in 2011, and in 2012 studied Iyengar based prenatal and postpartum yoga at Yoga Garden in San Francisco.
+She is currently studying with Donald Moyer and Gay White at The Yoga Room in Berkeley, pursuing her 500 hour certification.
 Amelia teaches diverse moving classes influenced by the teaching style of BKS Iyengar.
 Classes are challenging with a range of modifications to accommodate all levels.
 ‘There is no way to happiness, happiness is the way’ Buddha.

 7:30-8:30am Great Western Power Co.
 Climbing Gym 12:30-1:30pm Energy Recovery Corporate Class

 Single or Group Sessions Yoga classes tailored to your needs in the studio, home, or workplace.
-Contact me by phone (510.434.6496) or email. $65 and up.
+Contact Amelia by phone (510.434.6496) or email. $65 and up.

 Classes are athletic and challenging with a range of modifications to accommodate all levels.
 Amelia teaches diverse classes influenced by the teaching style of BKS Iyengar.
 Some poses (asana) are done individually and sustained while others are linked together to explore agility and body awareness.
 She incorporates some study of specific breath work (pranayama) as well.